We live in interesting times

 We’ll be forecasting the trajectory of campaigning if we carry on unchanged, we’ll be postulating what different approaches would look like, and we’ll be analysing the current shortfalls that have stopped us from adapting.

 We have some thoughts on all of these things that we want to share, to encourage reflection and kick off conversations about what future campaigning should look like and what needs to change to get there.
 Keep an eye out on our blog posts and for the odd round table here and there.
-(FYI- We are hosting one for the Campaign Network, with CharityComms on 4th July, and we are looking to host a Civil Society Futures Conversation soon.
-Contact us at email@example.com for more details).
+(FYI, we are hosting one for the Campaign Network, with CharityComms on 4th July, and we are looking to host a Civil Society Futures Conversation soon.
+Contact us at firstname.lastname@example.org for more details).

-Jim Coe, Senior Associate, The Social Change Agency and Founder of The Advocacy Iceberg Podcast
+By Esther Foreman, CEO of The Social Change Agency and Jim Coe, Senior Associate, The Social Change Agency and Founder of The Advocacy Iceberg Podcast